ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 To disable Teleporter in your Subnet, use the flag `--teleporter=false` when creating the Subnet.

+To disable Relayer in your Subnet, use the flag `--relayer=false` when creating the Subnet.

 Now let's create a second Subnet called `<subnet2Name>`, with similar settings:

 ```shell